stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ KQL Backup.md

 | project Timestamp, DeviceId, DeviceName, MachineGroup, RegistryDeviceTag
 | summarize arg_max(Timestamp, *) by DeviceName
 | join kind = leftouter (DeviceTvmSecureConfigurationAssessment) on DeviceName
+| where Timestamp > ago(90d) // Filter for events within the last 90 days
 | where ConfigurationId == 'scid-3010' // Limit results to Configuration ID "Disable the built-in Administrator account"
 or ConfigurationId == 'scid-3011' // Limit results to Configuration ID "Disable the built-in Guest account"
 | where IsApplicable == 1 // Limit results to systems for which the configuration is applicable
 | summarize AdminAcct = countif(ConfigurationId == 'scid-3010' and IsCompliant == 1), GuestAcct = countif(ConfigurationId == 'scid-3011' and IsCompliant == 1) by DeviceName, MachineGroup, RegistryDeviceTag
 | join kind = leftouter (
 DeviceEvents
+| where Timestamp > ago(90d) // Filter for events within the last 90 days
 | where InitiatingProcessFileName contains "lsass.exe" and AdditionalFields has "LAPS"
 | extend LAPS = iff(AdditionalFields has "LAPS", 1, 0)
 | summarize arg_max(Timestamp, LAPS) by DeviceName)